smohiuddin/muslim.finance/README.md

 2. Keep it simple and to what you know.
 3. Long term rather than short term.

+> For investors as a whole, returns decrease as motion increases. - Warren Buffett

 > Investing should be more like watching paint dry or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas. - Paul Samuelson

 ### What should I invest in the stock market?